Quantum Computing Reimagined for Real-World Impact

 Sqale, Infleqtion’s line of full-stack , fault-tolerant neutral atom quantum computers, delivers scalability, speed, and fidelity—bringing quantum advantage closer than ever.

-Unlocking the Classically Impossible
+Quantum Computing Unlocks the Classically Impossible

-Quantum computing is a fundamentally new computing paradigm that uses qubits—obeying the laws of quantum mechanics—to harness superposition and entanglement for computational power.
+Quantum computing is a fundamentally new computing paradigm that uses qubits—obeying the laws of quantum mechanics—to harness quantum superposition and entanglement for computational power.
 These capabilities unlock a class of algorithms inaccessible to classical systems (CPUs, GPUs, TPUs).

 Advanced Neutral Atom Quantum Computer

-Infleqtion’s quantum devices are everywhere—even orbiting the globe on the International Space Station—and our Sqale atomic quantum computers have been installed in national labs worldwide.
+Infleqtion’s quantum devices are everywhere—even orbiting the globe on the International Space Station—and our Sqale quantum computers have been installed in national labs worldwide.
 Our architecture combines:

 - Large demonstrated neutral atom arrays—up to 1600 sites.